Peanhua/diamond-girl/README.md

 See README.building for building/compiling instructions,
-README.users for notes about using the game, README.sfx for notes how to edit sound effect files, README.translations for notes for doing translations, LICENSE for the GPLv2+ license,
+README.users for notes about using the game, README.sfx for notes on how to edit sound effect files, README.translations for notes on doing translations, LICENSE for the GPLv2+ license,
 Changelog for version history, and CREDITS for list of authors and libraries used.